Pier 57 in Seattle with Kids

 My kids eat a lot of ice cream when we travel and we figured we would pretend like we were on vacation.

-I mean, with experiencing The Great Wheel and Wings Over Washington, it really felt like a vacation in Seattle.
+I mean, experiencing The Great Wheel and Wings Over Washington really felt like a vacation in Seattle.

-There’s a few ice cream stalls located right in Miners Landing at Pier 57, which makes it really convenient.
+There are a few ice cream stalls located right in Miners Landing at Pier 57, which is really convenient.

 Thanks to Pier 57 for providing tickets for review purposes.
 All opinions are my own.